 One component of the psychology major degree requirements (for students entering Lehigh during or after Fall 2018) is the submission of a portfolio of written work.
 This portfolio is designed to be a purposeful collection of written work that provides a record of your learning, progress, and achievements throughout your academic career.
 You will be asked to submit 4 pieces of writing from your coursework that demonstrate your progress toward achieving the psychology program’s five major learning objectives (see below).
-You will also submit a resume/CV and a professional development/career planning exercise.
+You will also submit a resume/CV, a professional development/career planning exercise, and a portfolio completion form.

 The major portfolio is designed to fulfill two goals: